 Figure 8 AUC of each field’s out of sample prediction.
 Each point represents a separate model that was trained on all but the Field ID in question which is used as the test set.
 Field ID is a randomised ordering of the field names across both survey years.

+Figure 8 shows the mean AUC of the fields is 0.54 with a range of 0.38 0.81.
+This means that LOFO-CV predictions for these models are frequently no better than random.
+The kappa metrics were not used here as most of our out of sample fields did not contain the full range of black-grass densities and so are penalised for lack of agreement when there are no observations of a level.